Working with Containers

 Container enumeration is only supported on Linux.

-A registry contains one or more repositories.
+A registry can contain one or more repositories.
 These repositories contain groups of container images.
 InsightVM supports the following registries:

 - Amazon EC2 Container Registry (ECR)